Reducing Preflight Frequency with Header Caching: Configuration & Validation

 Frequently Asked Questions

-Why does Safari ignore my 24-hour preflight cache?
+Why does Safari appear to ignore my 24-hour preflight cache?

-WebKit enforces a hard 10-minute (600s) cap on preflight cache duration.
+Safari (WebKit) enforces a hard 600-second (10-minute) cap on preflight cache duration.
 Values exceeding this are truncated silently without console warnings.

 How do I force a preflight cache refresh during deployment?